slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Conquering Fear = Defining Fear: define your fears not your goals
 - I do an exercise called “fear-setting” at least once a quarter, often once a month.
 It is the most powerful exercise I do.
 “Whenever I feel anxious in general or about something specific, I take a piece of paper and lay it out in landscape and create three columns.
 In the first column on the far left, I write at the top, “What are all the worst things that could happen, however absurd?”
 In the middle column I write, “What could I do to mitigate the horrible things from happening?” and in the far right column I write, “What could I do to get back to where I am now, if these things happen?”
 Tim calls this exercise “Fear-Setting” and he uses it frequently.

-> *'Evil will prevail if good men stand back and do nothing.'*
 -->